daniel-gil/go-design-patterns/README.md

 #### Factory Method

 The factory method pattern defines an interface for creating a single object, but let subclasses decide which class to instantiate.
 [Factory Method](./creational/factory/method/) lets a class defer instantiation to subclasses.

+### Prototype
+[Prototype](./creational/prototype/) specifies the kinds of objects to create using a prototypical instance, and creates new objects from the 'skeleton' of an existing object, thus boosting performance and keeping memory footprints to a minimum.